All Products

 SELECT * FROM tbl WHERE pt= (SELECT MAX(pt) FROM tbl);

-• Example 2: If a table has multiple partition levels, use a standard SQL statement to retrieve data from the largest partition.
-Sample statement:
+• Example 2: In a multi-level partitioning scenario, use standard SQL to get data from the largest partition.
+The following is a command example.

 SELECT * FROM table WHERE pt1 = (SELECT MAX(pt1) FROM table) AND pt2 = (SELECT MAX(pt2) FROM table WHERE pt1= (SELECT MAX(pt1) FROM table));